 Mistakes are frustrating, but we survive even if we do have some temporary embarrassment.
 Mistakes when traveling can be especially frustrating, regardless of how small or big the situation is.
 Getting on the wrong train can add travel time that you don’t have or money that you didn’t budget.

 If it wasn’t for the SiriusXM free trial with our new (to us) vehicle many years ago, we might have never known what we were missing.
-After the free trail ended, we tried to live without SiriusXM.
+After the free trial ended, we tried to live without SiriusXM.
 We turned it on a couple of times when they offered us a good deal.
 But we kept convincing ourselves other items were a higher priority in the budget.
-By the way, these are affiliate links… We will earn a commission if you buy through them… Thanks!

 We took a somewhat spontaneous Christmas road trip in 2013.
 This trip sealed the deal for us to add SiriusXM to the long term budget!
 We had a tentative plan to travel but didn’t really know where we would go or how long we would be there.
 Our travels took us across Kansas on Christmas Day.
 Having to look for a new radio station every 30 minutes or so (sometimes even more often that that) got real old, real quick!